 Defined contribution plans.
 Certain of our subsidiaries maintain various defined contribution pension plans for our employees worldwide.
-Defined contribution plan expense attributable to continuing operations approximated \$3.9 million in 2012, \$4.2 million in 2013 and \$5.7 million in 2014.
+Defined contribution plan expense approximated \$4.2 million in 2013, \$5.7 million in 2014 and \$5.8 million in 2015.

 Defined benefit plans.
 Kronos and NL sponsor various defined benefit pension plans worldwide.
 The benefits under our defined benefit plans are based upon years of service and employee compensation.
 Our funding policy is to contribute annually the minimum amount required under ERISA (or equivalent foreign) regulations plus additional amounts as we deem appropriate.